-- 22. (1) The Council or a subcouncil shall comply with a request by a member of the Council or a subcouncil to the Council or subcouncil concerned to procure information or document in terms of this Act if that request has the support of at least one-third of the members of the Council or subcouncil, as the case may be, and the information or document so procured, shall, subject to the provisions of this Act, be made available to all members of the Council and the subcouncil concerned. - (2) No provision of this Act shall be interpreted as authorising the Council or a subcouncil to request or procure any information or document - - (a) which does not have a bearing on the objects of the Council; - (b) which is privileged in regard to a statement made or document prepared in contemplation of legal proceedings; - (c) statutory limitations -
+22. (1) The Council or a subcouncil shall comply with a request by a member of the Council or a subcouncil to the Council or subcouncil concerned to procure any information or document in terms of this Act, provided that - and the information or document so procured, shall, subject to the other provisions of this Act, be made available to all members of the Council or the subcouncil concerned.

+- (a) the member concerned shows to the Council or subcouncil, as the case may be, that the procurement of such information or document is reasonably necessary in order to achieve the objects of the Council; and - (b) that request has the support of at least one-third of the members of the Council or subcouncil, as the case may be,